MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-enterprise-voice/configure-an-e9-1-1-voice-route.md

 description: "Configure E9-1-1 voice routes in Skype for Business Server Enterprise Voice."
 ---

-# Configure an E9-1-1 voice route in Skype for Business Server 2015
+# Configure an E9-1-1 voice route in Skype for Business Server

 Configure E9-1-1 voice routes in Skype for Business Server Enterprise Voice.

 To deploy E9-1-1, you first need to configure an emergency call voice route.
-For details about creating voice routes, see [Create or modify a voice route in Skype for Business 2015](create-or-modify-a-voice-route.md).
+For details about creating voice routes, see [Create or modify a voice route in Skype for Business](create-or-modify-a-voice-route.md).
 You may define more than one route if, for example, your deployment includes a primary SIP trunk and a secondary SIP trunk.

 > [!NOTE]
 > To include location information in an E9-1-1 INVITE, you need to configure the SIP trunk that connects to the E9-1-1 service provider to route emergency calls through the gateway.
 To do this, set the EnablePIDFLOSupport flag on the **Set-CsTrunkConfiguration** cmdlet to True.
 The default value for EnablePIDFLOSupport is False.
 For example: `Set-CsTrunkConfiguration Service:PstnGateway:192.168.0.241 -EnablePIDFLOSupport $true.` It is not necessary to enable receiving locations for fallback public switched telephone network (PSTN) gateways and Emergency Location Identification Number (ELIN) gateways.